 In line with López (2001), I argue that, similarly to mandar/fazer in Brazilian Portuguese, the loísta causative hacer assigns an (+affected) theta-role to its causee.
 Control loísta hacer causative verbs have three arguments: the causer, the causee and the caused event (cf. Zubizarreta 1985; Alsina 1992; Ippolito 2000).

-Below, I show that, like loísta hacer, the causative mandar and fazer do not represent cases of the ECM/raising construction (cf. Farrell 1995), but real cases of backward object control when they subcategorize a DP:
+Below, I show that, like loísta hacer, the causative mandar and fazer do not represent cases of the ECM/raising construction (cf. Farrell 1995), but real cases of backward object control when they subcategorize a DP

 3.1.
 Semantic arguments for Backward Object Control